Executive MBAs as a Gateway for more Women in Leadership

 What advice would you give to the next generation of female leaders?

-Don’t give up and don’t be intimidated by organizational leadership!
+Don’t give up and don’t be intimidated by organisational leadership!
 Seize the opportunity when leadership roles are offered and trust in your ability to succeed.
 It is critical for female professionals to believe in themselves, be courageous, and advance to the highest levels of leadership in global companies, organizations, and in politics.
 Equal representation of females in leadership roles should become the norm in our society, rather than the exception.

 Have you already noticed an impact of the Executive MBA programme?